 As many people, as many views on the island.
-Everyone visited Madeira with different expectations, for a different purpose, with a different travel itinerary and discovered it their own way… And that is why to present the readers with different perspectives on the island, I am starting a new series called “Your Madeira Story”, where I will post short interviews with other bloggers and travellers…
+Everyone visited Madeira with different expectations, for a different purpose, and with a different travel itinerary… And that is why to present the readers with different perspectives on the island, I am starting a new series called “Your Madeira Story”, where we share stories from other travelers…

 SYTM: Tell us about your trip; When did you visit Madeira, how long was your trip and with whom did you travel?
 Was it an organized tour or did you organize everything yourself?